mattwright324/youtube-metadata/PRIVACY.md

 # Privacy

-This is a starter and not very legal-speak privacy document but is probably better than nothing.

 This application operates on the client side and so input, logging, and processing is done locally in the browser.
 This application does not require any personal information to use.